crgriggs/model/README.md

 Above is the basic input format which will attempt to create a model for UCLID and print to that model to the command line

+	python createState.py models/

+creates the overall model for state that includes all off the modeled instructions